enkidevs/curriculum/react/introduction/fundamentals/README.md

-name: Fundamentals of React
+name: Fundamentals I

-description: Building blocks of React, explained.
+description: Elements, components, and how to use them.

 insights:
   - react-the-react-element